 Taken together, Youngest Son’s most recent album All Saints’ Day (2012) and its companion EP All Souls’ Day (2014) form an intensely personal song cycle about loss, memory and prayer.
-Presented on the Youngest Son website alongside personal essays, bits of liturgy from the Book of Common Prayer, and original visual artwork by Van Liere and others, these two records are a multi-disciplinary narrative about what Slagg calls “the weird poetry of loss”.
+Presented on the Youngest Son website alongside personal essays, bits of liturgy from the Book of Common Prayer, and original visual artwork by Van Liere and others, these two records describe a season of what Slagg calls “the weird poetry of loss”.
 Youngest Son’s demo reel, Pigshit & Glowing (2011), is full of piano-and-voice vignettes about the Catholic church, obsessive sexuality, and an extinct volcano in Idaho.
 In 2012 Youngest Son appeared alongside Kimya Dawson and Andrew Jackson Jihad on the Mountain Goats tribute album Tallahassee Turns Ten.

-Currently, Youngest Son is working on a follow-up album and performing an ever-growing set of new material in Chicago and elsewhere.
+Recently featured in an up-and-coming songwriter showcase at Over the Rhine’s Nowhere Else Festival, Youngest Son is working on a follow-up album and performing an ever-growing set of new material in Chicago and elsewhere.

 “As well as adding to the indie hymnal, Youngest Son is adding to the death-haunted literature of friendship.”
 Eve Tushnet, The American Conservative